retyui/react-native-linear-gradient-web/README.md

 ## Known Issues

-- Additionally, using an SVG gradient as a background image is not compatible with the Tizen runtime.
+- This package is not compatible with the Tizen runtime (SVG gradient as a background image won't work).